The Next Time – a study guide

 |Mr Bousefield||the editor of a monthly literary magazine|

 |Minnie Meadows||a lady humorist|

-The Next Time – eBook format at Project Gutenberg
+The Next Time – eBook formats at Project Gutenberg [FREE]

 Henry James at Wikipedia – biographical notes, links